harsh0508/ecom/README.md

 5. Add the id to .env
 6. Run the frontend repo .

-## I could have uploaded the server to GCP but i am a poor coder :)
+## I could have uploaded the server to GCP/AWS but i am a poor coder :)